MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/text-to-speech.md

 Coding against this interface in the shared code will allow the Xamarin.Forms app to access the speech APIs on each platform.

 > [!NOTE]
-> **Note**: Classes implementing the interface must have a parameterless constructor to work with the `DependencyService`.
+> Classes implementing the interface must have a parameterless constructor to work with the `DependencyService`.

 <a name="iOS_Implementation" />